jetbrains-academy/kotlin-onboarding-introduction/Introduction/WarmUp/CustomFunctions/task.md

 ### Theory

-1. What is the function?
+1. What is a function?
-2. How to create a new function?
+2. How to create a new function
-3. Function's arguments
+3. Function arguments
 4. The returned value
 5. Function as an expression
-6.  `TODO` function
+6. The `TODO` function

-#### 1. What is the function?
+#### 1. What is a function?

-When writing code, it is convenient to divide it into independent units - [**functions**](https://kotlinlang.org/docs/functions.html), where each function performs a _specific_ action.
+When writing code, it is convenient to divide it into independent units – [**functions**](https://kotlinlang.org/docs/functions.html), where each function performs a _specific_ action.
 For example, it prints something on the screen or evaluates the value of some expression.